adriatls/SPA-Svelte/README.md

 ## <h2 id="sobre">📓 About<h2>

-<p align="center">🚀 This project is a single page application following the requirements and business rules proposed in technical challenge 🚀</p>
+<p align="center">🚀 This project is a single page application following the requirements and business rules proposed in technical challenge</p>

 ## <h2 id="requisitos">📋 Requirements<h2>